NxPKG/khulnasoft-docs/content/analytics/web-analytics/getting-started/_index.md

 layout: single
 weight: 3
 meta:
-  title: Enabling Cloudflare Web Analytics
+  title: Enabling Khulnasoft Web Analytics
 ---

-# Enabling Cloudflare Web Analytics
+# Enabling Khulnasoft Web Analytics

-## Sites not proxied through Cloudflare
+## Sites not proxied through Khulnasoft

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Select the **Analytics & Logs** drop-down and choose **Web Analytics**.
 3. Select **Add a site**.
 4. In **Set up hostname**, write your website's hostname.